GISEmil/Floodject/README.md

 http://pywps.wald.intevation.org/documentation/course/
 ```

-One of the developers working on PyWPS gave detailed instructions on how to install PyWPS on Ubuntu 14.04 in the following stackexchange thread:
+Luckily, one of the developers (Luis de Sousa) working on PyWPS gave detailed instructions on how to install PyWPS on Ubuntu 14.04 in the following stackexchange thread:

 ```
 http://gis.stackexchange.com/questions/83743/how-to-install-pywps-on-ubuntu